Gillean of the Battleaxe, and his brother Colin.

 From that day forward, whenever a member of the Chief’s family is about to die, the ghostly vision of Ewen, or the sounds of his horse, are said to be seen or heard at Lochbuie.

-The most recent account of Ewen followed the death of Kenneth’s (24th Lochbuie) wife, Olive, in 1958.
+The most recent account of the clattering hooves of Ewen's horse followed the death of Gillean, 25th Lochbuie.

 Biadh is deoch do MhacCormaig – “Food and Drink for MacCormicks”.

-Following the death of Iain Og in 1539, Moy Castle was occupied by Iain Og’s brother, the Maclean of Scallastle.
-Murdoch Gearr, now Iain Og’s heir, fled to Ireland to his cousin, the Earl of Antrim.
-Antrim was impressed with young Murdoch, who had sworn to expel his uncle from Moy, and gave Murdoch a band of men led by a MacCormick.
+Following the death of Iain Og in 1539, Moy Castle was occupied by Duart's son.
+Murdoch Gearr, now Iain Og’s heir, who had fled to Ireland to his cousin, the Earl of Antrim.
+Antrim was impressed with young Murdoch, who had sworn to expel the Duart occupiers from Moy, and gave Murdoch a band of men led by a MacCormick.

-Murdoch and the MacCormick sailed for Lochbuie, and recaptured the castle, expelling Scallastle and his supporters.
-In gratitude to MacCormick, Murdoch had carved into the lintel above the east facing doorway of Moy Castle, the Gallic words meaning “Food and Drink for MacCormicks” - meant to signify that anyone who bore this name would always be welcomed at Moy Castle.
+Murdoch and the MacCormicks sailed for Lochbuie, and recaptured the castle, killing or expelling the occupiers.
+In gratitude to MacCormicks, Murdoch had carved into the lintel above the east facing doorway of Moy Castle, the Gallic words meaning “Food and Drink for MacCormicks” - meant to signify that anyone who bore this name would always be welcomed at Moy Castle.

 To this day, the MacCormick sept holds a seat of honour within Clan Maclaine of Lochbuie.